 When selecting drive controllers for high-speed, highly automated, safety-oriented applications, a number of important factors should be considered.

 Machine and process safety is a major consideration when choosing a drive controller for your system.
 If you are designing a new production process or machine, it is important to consider the cost of safety.
 For example, could you purchase drive controllers with integrated functional safety?
 If so, this is likely to reduce the cost of installing separate protective devices, as well as their associated cabling and installation costs.

 With drive-based safety, the safety functions are shifted into the drive platform.
 Some suppliers only provide drives with basic safety functions such as STO (Safe Torque Off).
-Other suppliers go much further providing modular, scalable functional safety from the basic STO to higher level encoder-based safety functions such as Safe Limited Speed, Safe Maximum Speed, Safe Speed Range, Safe Operating Stop, Safe Direction and Safe Emergency Limit.
-It is also extremely helpful and cost effective if the supplier provides its own software that enables faster parameter set up, configuration, analysis and parameterisation of key safety indicators and functions.
+Other suppliers go much further providing modular, scalable functional safety from the basic STO to a higher-level encoder-based safety function such as Safe Limited Speed, Safe Maximum Speed, Safe Speed Range, Safe Operating Stop, Safe Direction and Safe Emergency Limit.
+It is also extremely helpful and cost-effective if the supplier provides its own software that enables faster parameter set up, configuration, analysis and parameterization of key safety indicators and functions.

 FSoE allows all available safety functions to be controlled and secure measurement values (speed, position, etc.) and the switching state of the secure I/Os to be transmitted serially to the safety PLC.
 Limit values of all safety functions relevant to machine safety can be adapted to the application at any time via FSoE.
 The result is tremendous flexibility and a significant saving in controls and wiring.